 The MBF function, as implemented in the PJM Regulation Market, is not equal to the MRTS between RegA and RegD.
 The MBF is not consistently applied throughout the market design, from optimization to settlement, and market clearing does not confirm that the resulting combinations of RegA and RegD are realistic and can meet the defined regulation demand.
-The calculation of total regulation cleared using the MBF is incorrect.105

-The result has been that the PJM Regulation Market has over procured RegD relative to RegA in most hours, has provided a consistently inefficient market signal to participants regarding the value of RegD in every hour, and has overpaid for RegD.
+The calculation of total regulation cleared using the MBF is incorrect.
+113 signal to participants regarding the value of RegD in every hour, and has overpaid for RegD.
 This over procurement has degraded the ability of PJM to control ACE in some hours while at the same time increasing the cost of regulation.
 When the price paid for RegD is above the level defined by an accurate MBF function, there is an artificial incentive for inefficient entry of RegD resources.